 If you have any further queries or would like to arrange a visit to Emmaus School, please feel free to contact us by email or by telephone during school hours.

 Emmaus School has small cohorts each academic year, and this means that our statistics have the potential to vary quite widely year on year.
 Just one pupil not performing as well as expected can bring down the average results.
-As a non-selective school, we have a variety of abilities, and it is a testimony to the quality of teaching that 100% of pupils achieved at least 5 GCSEs, at Grades 9-4.
+As a non-selective school, we have a variety of abilities, and it is a testimony to the quality of teaching and the hard work of the students that 100% of pupils achieved at least 5 GCSEs, at the higher grades (9-7).

 Here are some of the headlines: